Ladvien/ladvien.github.io/_posts/2019-08-30-lego-deep-learning-classifier.md

 [![](../images/lego_classifier/lego_classifier_comic.png){: .float-right}](https://ladvien.com/lego_classifier/lego_classifier_comic.png) I've a robot friend.
 To be clear, the friend is not a robot, rather, we build robots together.
 One of the projects we tossed about is building a LEGO sorting machine.
 Rockets is the friends name--again, not a robot--teaches robotics to kids.
 For their designs, LEGOs are the primary component.
 Unfortunately, this results in much time spent to preparing for an event.

 He mentioned to me, "What I really need is a sorting machine."
-And precodeed to explain his plain for building one.
+And proceeded to explain his plain for building one.

-I was skpetical for some time, but finally, I got drawn in he talked about incorporating a deep neural-netowrk.
-More specifically, a convultional neural-network (CNN).
+I was skeptical for some time, but finally, I got drawn in he talked about incorporating a deep neural-network.
+More specifically, a convolutional neural-network (CNN).
 I'd been looking for an excuse to build a CNN.
 This was a good one.

 Anyway, these blog posts are our journal in build the LEGO sorter.

-Before we get started, a note about this series: I won't spend much time on explaining parts of the work where it is better documented elsehwere.
+Before we get started, a note about this series: I won't spend much time on explaining parts of the work where it is better documented elsewhere.
 Instead, I'm going to focus on stuff I've found everyone else omitting.
 Like, putting the neural-network to work.
 This one bugged me.
 Everyone loves to say, "Dude, my classifier has a validation accuracy of 99.999%!"
 That's great, but as we found out, validation accuracy doesn't always translate into _production accuracy._

 ## TL;DR
 If you don't want to listen to my rambling or want to do things the easy way, you can jump straight into the code using Google's Colab: